 Looking After Your Device:

+We often get questions asking "Why isn't my device connecting?" or "Why is my LED light sequence off?" from clients wondering about the working order of their device.
 Much like our own personal health, it is important to look after the current functionality or "health" of your connected camera device while traveling over the road.
 Doing this ensures the proper signaling and recording of your camera so you are able to consistently receive your desired footage as incidents arise.

 Fortunately, your connected camera LED lights are often a helpful indication of the health of your connected camera.
 Checking these regularly will allow you to quickly resolve any issues and ensure the proper functioning of your device.